 My experience has included but is not limited to the international adoption of our daughter, being a cancer survivor, and navigating the dynamics of family life to be successfully and happily married for over 4 decades along with knowing how to approach and work with fragile family relationships.
 Life pulls at me to contribute and give to the lives of others.
 Helping is my passion.

 Confidentiality is guaranteed, as is complete respect for each client's capabilities and feelings.
 The most important aspect of client work is the trust and caring that we establish working together.

 It would be my privilege to work with you to clear obstacles and energize the pathway you choose.
-In sharing the comprehensive process for change that I have compiled, you too can harness your stress and anxiety and transform it into confidence so that your life can be spontaneous and fun.
+In working toward a process for change, you too can harness your stress and anxiety and transform them into confidence so that your life can be spontaneous and fun.